omeka/Documentation/source/Reference/libraries/globals/examples/tag_cloud.rst

   <?php echo tag_cloud($tags, 'exhibits/browse'); ?>

 Use the ``$maxClasses`` parameter to set the max count used to calculate tag size.
-Available range is 1-9.
+Range supported by themes is 1-9.

 .. code-block:: php